Bacon Wrapped Scallops are so easy to make and full of flavor, you’ll be making them for all your parties and holiday

 Bacon Wrapped Scallops have been around forever.
 Sometimes the classics are here for a reason, they are super delicious and they stand the test of time.

 A lot of recipes for bacon wrapped scallops have a brown sugar and maple syrup glaze but not this scallop recipe.
-Sweet flavors on my seafood don’t really appeal to me, although I do realize a lot of people love scallops that way.
+Sweet flavors on my seafood don’t really appeal to me, but you do you.

 This scallop recipe is simply seasoned with salt, pepper and paprika.
 I like adding the paprika at the end, right before serving so it stays nice and bright orange and gives you a pop of flavor!